 Organisation dedicated to furthering accessible tourism in Argentina, conducting surveys and publishing the results, developing accessibility plans, and providing consulting services and training to government agencies, associations and businesses.
-Although there is not a great deal of direct relevance to travellers, the following listing of businesses accredited by the Argentinian Ministry of Tourism for their accessibility may be useful: http://turismoaccesibleargentina.blogspot.com.ar/2015/08/distinguidospor-aplicar-las.html
+Although there is not a great deal of material directly relevant to travellers, the listing of businesses accredited by the Argentinian Ministry of Tourism for their accessibility may be useful.